rhostem/ng2-simple-autocomplete/README.md

 #### `onChangeInput: EventEmitter`

-Invoked when input is changed.
+It emits `search` string and is invoked when input is changed.

 #### `onSelect: EventEmitter`

-Invoked when user selects items in search result list or history list.
+It emits selected `AutocompleteItem` object and is invoked when user selects items in search results or history list.

 User can select item by mouse click or keyboard up/down and enter.

 #### `onReset: EventEmitter`

 Invoked when user click 'X' button at right side of input box.
+It emits nothing.

 #### `isStatic: boolean`